VOTER SERVICES

 When/Where:

-US Citizenship & Immigration Services Field Office - Weekly administrative ceremonies are generally held Tuesdays through Thursdays; 10 am, 12 pm and/or 2 pm.
+US Citizenship & Immigration Services Field Office - Weekly administrative ceremonies are generally held Tuesdays through Thursdays; 9 am and 11 am.

 To view details, shifts & sign up for all locations, click here.